The Blume-Emery-Griffiths model at the FAD and AD interfaces: Abstract

 \section{Abstract}

-In this paper we study the spontaneous magnetization of the Blume-Emery-Griffiths (BEG) model at the ferromagnetic-antiquadrupolar-disordered (FAD) interface.
-We introduce a Gibbs sampler of the ground states at zero temperature, and we exploit it in two different ways: first, we perform via perfect sampling an empirical evaluation of the spontaneous magnetization at zero temperature, finding a non-zero value in $D=3$ and a vanishing value in $D=2$.
-Second, using a careful coupling with the site percolation model in $D=2$, we prove rigorously that imposing $+$ boundary conditions in the BEG model at FAD interface the magnetization in the center of a square box tends to zero in the thermodynamical limit.
+We analyse the Blume-Emery-Griffiths (BEG) model on the lattice $\Zd$ at the ferromagnetic-antiquadrupolar-disordered (FAD) and antiquadrupolar-disordered (AD) interfaces of parameters.
+In our analysis of the FAD interface we introduce a Gibbs sampler of the ground states at zero temperature, and we exploit it in two different ways: first, we perform via perfect sampling an empirical evaluation of the spontaneous magnetization at zero temperature, finding a non-zero value in $d=3$ and a vanishing value in $d=2$.
+Second, using a careful coupling with the Bernoulli site percolation model in $d=2$, we prove rigorously that imposing $+$ boundary conditions, the magnetization in the center of a square box tends to zero in the thermodynamical limit and the two-point correlations decay exponentially.
+Also, using again a coupling argument, we show that the infinite volume Gibbs measure of the zero-temperature BEG exists and it is unique.
+In our analysis of the AD interface we restrict ourselves to $d=2$ and, by comparing the BEG model with a Bernoulli site percolation in a matching graph of $\mathbb{Z}^2$, we get a condition for the vanishing of the infinite volume limit magnetization improving, for low temperatures, earlier results obtained via expansion techniques.